Instability and breaking of internal waves in a horizontal shear layer: Energy transport

 A more detailed picture of the exchange of energy between kinetic and potential reservoirs arises from the evolution equations for $E'_K$ and $E'_P$, given by

 where diffusive fluxes have been omitted for brevity.
 Here the buoyancy flux $ \mathcal{B}\equiv \overline{\theta'w'}$ is the rate of conversion of potential to kinetic energy and the shear production $\mathcal{P}_S\equiv -\overline{u'v'}({\partial \overline{u}}/{\partial y}) - \overline{w'v'}({\partial \overline{w}}/{\partial y})$ is the rate of extraction of kinetic energy from the background flow.
 The cumulative evolution of these terms is shown in figure \ref{fig:energypartition} alongside the cumulative kinetic and available potential energy dissipation, where terms are normalised by the total cumulative turbulent dissipation late in the simulation at $t=165$.
 In the wave-trapping cases shown in panels $(a)$ and $(b)$, a significant fraction of the initial energy perturbation growth through the production term is transferred to potential energy via the buoyancy flux.
-This fraction is noticeably smaller in panel $(b)$ when $F$ is larger.
-On the other hand, panels $(c)$ and $(d)$ confirm the lack of kinetic to potential energy transfer obvious from figure \ref{fig:stacked_energy}.
+This fraction is slightly reduced in panel $(b)$ when $F$ is larger.
+On the other hand, panels $(c)$ and $(d)$ confirm the significantly smaller fraction of kinetic to potential energy transfer obvious from figure \ref{fig:stacked_energy}.

 A significant result from figure \ref{fig:energypartition} is that the cumulative dissipation rates of turbulent kinetic and potential energy depend sensitively on the energetics of the wave prior to breaking.
 Put simply, small-scale turbulent statistics apparently inherit properties of the larger-scale breaking wave.
-For example, in panels $(c)$ and $(d)$ where wave advection of momentum and hence kinetic energy dominates at the time of breaking, the cumulative dissipation at the end of the mixing event is almost entirely kinetic.
-On the other hand, when kinetic and potential energy is more equally partitioned at the time of breaking, as in panels $(a)$ and $(b)$, this fraction may be significantly smaller.
-A notable consequence is that the (cumulative) mixing efficiency $\eta(t) \equiv \int_0^t \langle \chi'\rangle dt /\int_0^t \langle \mathcal{D} \rangle dt $ is significantly larger for these cases.
+For example, in panels $(c)$ and $(d)$ where wave advection of momentum and hence kinetic energy dominates at the time of breaking, the cumulative dissipation at the end of the mixing event is dominated by $\varepsilon$.
+On the other hand, when kinetic and potential energy is more equally partitioned at the time of breaking, as in panels $(a)$ and $(b)$, $\chi$ and $\varepsilon$ contribute approximately equally to the total dissipation.
+Note that $\chi$ is often interpreted as a diapycnal mixing rate (see, e.g. \citealp{howland2021shear}), with a corresponding (cumulative) mixing efficiency given by $\eta(t) \equiv \int_0^t \langle \chi'\rangle dt /\int_0^t \langle \mathcal{D} \rangle dt $.
+An important observed feature of the horizontally sheared system is that $\eta$ varies considerably between wave breaking scenarios, asymptoting to values from $0.08$ in panel $c)$ to $0.42$ in panel $a)$.